Kimserey/BlogArchive/20160712_manage_mutable_state_actors_mailboxprocessor.md

 We could just use directly the `MailboxProcessor` and `Post` messages to it but it is best to not expose our infrastructure - the `MailboxProcessor`.
 Someone sending messages doesn't need to know that a `AsyncReplyChannel<_>` is involved in a `Get`.
-To cater for that, we construct an `Api` which more abstract functions to interact with our agent.
+To cater for that, we construct an `Api` which provides more abstract functions to interact with our agent.

 ```
 type Api = {